Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Setup and representation

 \subsubsection{Discussion}

-Take such a preference relation $\succ$, with representation $(u,C,D)$.
-An act $f$ is preferred to an act $g$ if and only if $f$ gives a higher expected utility than $g$ when they are evaluated according to their best-case scenario in $D$, \textit{and} gives a higher expected utility than $g$ when they are evaluated according to their worst-case scenario in $C$.
+Consider such a preference relation $\succsim$, with representation $(u,C,D)$.
+An act $f$ is at least as desirable as an act $g$ if and only if $f$ gives at least as high an expected utility as $g$ when they are evaluated according to their best-case scenario in $D$, \textit{and} gives at least as high an expected utility as $g$ when they are evaluated according to their worst-case scenario in $C$.
 This conjunction of an optimistic (or ambiguity-seeking) assessment and of a pessimistic (or ambiguity-averse) assessment models a DM hoping for the best scenario to realize, while also preparing for the worst one, when she evaluates each option.

-The combination of two such opposite ambiguity attitudes may also be interpreted in the perspective of a DM consisting of multiple selves: for the DM to consider with sufficiently strong conviction that an act $f$ is more desirable than an act $g$, it is necessary, and sufficient, that her optimistic self and pessimistic self, be unanimous over the ranking of $f$ and $g$.\footnote{In a previous version of this work, hope-and-prepare preferences were called \textit{unanimous dual-self preferences}.}
+The combination of two such opposite ambiguity attitudes may also be interpreted in the perspective of a DM consisting of two selves: for the DM to consider with sufficiently strong conviction that an act $f$ is at least as desirable as an act $g$, it is necessary, and sufficient, that her optimistic self and pessimistic self be unanimous over the ranking of $f$ and $g$.

-The case of concordant preferences calls for further interpretation.
-Let $\succ$ be a hope-and-prepare preference relation with representation $(u,C,C)$.
-Then, the DM evaluates any act $f$ in terms of its range $ R(f)=\{\int u(f)d\mu : \mu \in C\}$ of possible expected utility levels, which, as $C$ is convex and compact, is a closed interval.
-Consider an other act $g \in \mathcal{F}$ and suppose that $R(f)=[a,b]$ and $R(g)=[c,d]$.
-Then $f$ is preferred to $g$ if and only if $a>c$ and $b>d$.
-This intuitive criterion for comparing ranges of expected utility levels works as an asymmetric version of \textit{the strong set order}, applied to the special case of intervals: $f$ is preferred to $g$ if and only if \textit{any expected utility level that is attainable from $g$ but not from $f$ is below any expected utility level that is attainable from $f$, and there exists at least one level that is indeed attainable from $g$ but not from $f$.}
+Let $\succsim$ be a hope-and-prepare preference relation with representation $(u,C,C)$.
+Then, the DM evaluates any act $f$ in terms of its range $R(f)=\{\int u(f)d\mu : \mu \in C\}$ of possible expected utility levels, which, as $C$ is convex and compact, is a closed interval.
+Consider another act $g \in \mathcal{F}$ and suppose that $R(f)=[a,b]$ and $R(g)=[c,d]$.
+Then $f$ is at least as desirable as $g$ if and only if $a \geq c$ and $b \geq d$.
+The act $f$ is at least as desirable as $g$ if and only if any expected utility level that is attainable from $g$ but not from $f$ is below any expected utility level that is attainable from $f$, and there exists at least one level that is indeed attainable from $g$ but not from $f$.
+This intuitive criterion for comparing ranges of expected utility levels is \textit{the strong set order}, applied to the special case of intervals.

-At this point, it is interesting to describe how the way ranges are compared according to concordant hope-and-prepare preferences can be formally related to the way in which they are compared according to concordant \textit{twofold preferences}, introduced and axiomatized by \cite{E2022}.
+\paragraph{Relation to other incomplete criteria under ambiguity.} At this point, it is interesting to describe how the way ranges are compared according to concordant hope-and-prepare preferences can be formally related to the way in which they are compared according to concordant \textit{twofold preferences}, introduced by \cite{E2022}.